A Leading Furniture Company

 The client is the fastest growing seating brand in the United States.
 The client corporation designs, manufactures, and distributes seating solutions for business, healthcare, government, and education markets.
 It offers task/work chairs, conference chairs, multipurpose chairs, cafe/task stools, and several kind of chairs.
 The company serves customers through commercial furniture distributors.

 The client approached CloudFronts with following requirements –

 - The client was looking to integrate incoming orders from distributors into Dynamics AX 2012 R3 and providing acknowledgment of order receipt for the same.

 - They needed a Queuing mechanism to process all orders without overloading the system and AX server.

 - Their distributors needed the ability to send orders through the internet in XML (OFDA XSD), and since there can be multiple orders through multiple distributors, the client needed a Queuing mechanism to process all orders without overloading the system and AX server.

 CloudFronts came up with a straight and simple solution to resolve the challenges.

-The team leveraged the potential of Azure Web API, Scribe Online and Connectors.
+The team leveraged the potential of Azure Web API, TIBCO Cloud Integration and Connectors.
 There are two types of Connectors used for this purpose.
-First is the Messaging Framework, which acts as the bridge between the external (distributor) system and Scribe Online and second is the AX connector, which uses AX AIF service to perform CRUD (create, read, update and delete) operations on sales orders.
+First is the Messaging Framework, which acts as the bridge between the external (distributor) system and TIBCO Cloud Integration and second is the AX connector, which uses AX AIF service to perform CRUD (create, read, update and delete) operations on sales orders.